DLR-MF-DAS/Quicksetup-ai/process.md

 git push
 ```

 **Exercise**: add a new function called *fibonacci* to *src/example_package/example.py*.
 This takes as input an integer N, such that N > 3, and return a list with the first N numbers belonging to the [Fibonacci series](https://en.wikipedia.org/wiki/Fibonacci_sequence).
 After defining the function, add at least 2 tests in *tests/test_main.py* which actually assert the behaviour of the *fibonacci* function.
+You can learn more on how to write tests in the [Official pytest documentation](https://docs.pytest.org/en/8.0.x/).

 When you're done, push all these changes to your branch.
 Finally, check from the GitHub web interface whether your code built successfully :)

 For instace, you can look at the state of other branches from the web interface switching branches like here:

 ![Other branch](imgs/other-branch.png)